nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    - Furthermore, even though there's `clear` command, the button "clear" removes all text in the command box, making it ambiguous.
 We plan to change this in a future iteration like a trash can icon.

+8. Improve the best match feature to be more flexible
+   - Currently, the best match feature gives equal weightage to all characteristics: `Income`, `Age`, `Height` and `Horoscope`
+   - To better suit the user preferences, we plan to make the weightage customizable, so users can change the weightage for each characteristic

 [Scroll back to _Table of Contents_](#table-of-contents)